Trekking, Walking & Hiking in the Solomon Islands

 About 20km from Honiara near Vura Village, the Borare Cascades are gorgeous.
 The hike is about 1 hour from where you can park your car and you’ll be rewarded with a rocky waterfall that flows into a long series of beautiful pools where you can spend the day swimming.

 One of the most stunning walks in the Solomon Islands is the Gatokae Weather Coast.
-On this 3-day/2-night hike you’ll see the most stunning remote and rugged landscape.
+On this 3-day and 2-night hike, accessible from Seghe, you’ll see the most stunning remote and rugged landscape.
 You’ll see 2900-foot mountains that plunge into the water, mountain valleys as well as waterfalls and kastom sites.
 Each night you’ll stay in a village where you can learn about the headhunting history and village life.
 And for some of the walk you’ll have front row seats to the spectacular sight of night-time lava fireworks if the submarine volcano - Kavachi - is erupting (from a safe distance of course!).

-Fly with Solomon Airlines from Honiara to Seghe in Morovo Lagoon and then take a boat transfer.
+Fly with Solomon Airlines from Honiara to Seghe in Marovo Lagoon and then take a boat transfer.

 Mountains and volcanoes